 Be adventurous - find your epic along Ceredigion's coast

-If you've never had a go, you can try your hand at all kinds of watersports, including sailing, kayaking, paddleboarding and windsurfing with Cardigan Bay Watersports Centre at New Quay, where you can also hire equipment or with Aber Adventures at Borth.
-Adventure Beyond at Cardigan use several sites alongthe Cerediigon and Pembrokshire coast for kayaking, paddleboarding and surfing as well as coasteering.
-Ask about their regular taster day, when you can try out a range of activities.
+If you've never had a go, you can try your hand at all kinds of watersports, including sailing, kayaking, paddleboarding and windsurfing with Cardigan ay Watersports Centre ,at New Quay, where you can also hire equipment or with Aber Adventures at Borth.
+Adventure Beyond at Cardigan use several sites along the Ceredigion and north Pembrokshire coast for kayaking, paddleboarding and surfing as well as coasteering.
+Ask about their regular taster days, when you can try out a range of activities.
 Ty Cwch at Cwmtydu has a programme of activity discovery days and events.

 Ceredigion's surf beaches